As much as 95% of all new products fail.

 An MVP is also a great way to boost your focus and development efficiency.
 On the one hand, the feedback you collect will reduce distractions that are often caused by too many ideas.
 By knowing exactly what your target audience responds to and which features need an overhaul, you get to expedite the division-making process and develop the product in the most optimal way.

 As we are talking about the minimum viable product, we are talking about minimum investment.
-Less guessing means fewer resources wasted on developing and testing.
+Less guessing means fewer resources wasted on developing and testing (although an MVP also needs pre-launch testing and UAT testing is a good way to go).
 By defining the necessary features and recognizing the ones with low utility early on, you could turn your idea into a successful product on a shoestring budget.
 Furthermore, you will be in a position to modify your marketing campaign to target the biggest pain points and easily communicate your product benefits.

 By rolling out an MVP, it is possible to build, measure, and learn about the viability of your product quickly.
 It is a chance to analyze your target market reactions to the product and understand whether to maintain the course or pivot.
 Ultimately, the final software version that hits the market will be a well-polished one that meets the requirements of both your users and investors.